phoboxhq/home2/_pages/getting-started.md

  -s,--storage <arg>           Defines the main storage path -w,--watchDirectory <arg>    Scans this directory for new files
 ```
+ * On the first run phobox asks for the photostorage.
+Select the directory with all your photos.
  * If the programm runs correctly, a browser will be opend up and presents your files
  * It could take a while until all thumbnails are created
+ * Phobox doesn't change the structure or photos of your directory.
+It creates just a new subdirectory named "phobox" which contains all necessary files.

+## Import files
+ * There are different ways to import files to your phobox:
+   1. copy your files into the subdirectory `phobox/import/`
+   2. open "upload" in the left menu in the webinterface and drag and drop your files into the dropzone
+   3. copy your files to the specifed watch-directory

 ## Configuration
- * On the first run phobox asks for the directory with the pictures
- * This setting is stored in .phobox.props in  your home directory
+ * To change your settings, you can open the settings page in the webinterface or use the .phobox.properties file in your home directory
  * You can change this setting in this file as well, but the phobox has to restart after this change